javascript-tutorial/en.javascript.info/1-js/02-first-steps/05-types/article.md

 - `object` for more complex data structures.
 - `symbol` for unique identifiers.

-The `typeof` operator allows us to see which type is stored in the variable.
+The `typeof` operator allows us to see which type is stored in a variable.

 - Two forms: `typeof x` or `typeof(x)`.
 - Returns a string with the name of the type, like `"string"`.
-- For `null` returns `"object"` -- that's an error in the language, it's not an object in fact.
+- For `null` returns `"object"` -- this is an error in the language, it's not actually an object.

-In the next chapters we'll concentrate on primitive values and once we're familiar with them, then we'll move on to objects.
+In the next chapters, we'll concentrate on primitive values and once we're familiar with them, we'll move on to objects.